miheslkivi/pac-person-freespace/README.md

 ---------------------------------------

 With further developments, probably lots can be done with performance.
 OpenGL use is unclear.
 Might be better to try Vulkan?

+This could be turned into a geography lesson by converting some actual map to arena.
+Maybe switch water and meadow so movement happens in water.

+The collected things could be a list of something that needs to be learned, for example, chemical elements.

 Derived from Qt4 example software "ported asteroids".
 Small remnants of it are still there.